 · Key Employee Agreements

-Are your employees loyal to you and only you?
-Or, are you afraid your employees will lose job security under new management?
-It benefits you, the buyer, and your staff to include employee agreements within the sale.
+Although not common, it benefits you, the buyer, and your staff to include employee agreements within the sale.
 A business cannot run without its staff, especially those who are familiar with day-to-day operations, sales, and customer service.
 By including the guarantee of certain staff in the sale, you are much more likely to find an enthusiastic buyer.